From Royal Mourning to Chatuchak Market: A Bangkok Travel Experience

-Thailand continues to be in mourning for King Bhumibol Adulyadej, who died on October 13 last year.
-This king was the world’s longest-ruling monarch when he died, and he is viewed by many Thai people with a saintlike (even cult-like, some would say) reverence.
-His photograph — and bunting, bunting, and more bunting — is everywhere.
+We found Thailand in mourning for King Bhumibol Adulyadej, who died on October 13, 2016.
+He was the world’s longest-reigning monarch when he died, and he is viewed by many Thai people with a saintlike (even cult-like, some would say) reverence.
+His photograph—and bunting, bunting, and more bunting—was everywhere.
 This was on a sidewalk out in front of a cafe…

 IMG_4332.jpg